rockthejvm/rockthejvm-site/src/content/articles/creating-a-cli-sudoku-solver-with-scala-native.md

 )
 ```

-## 8. Packaging as an executable file
+## Packaging as an Executable File

-It's time to use scala-cli to [package](https://scala-cli.virtuslab.org/docs/cookbooks/scala-package) our application.
-By default, scala-cli packages in a [lightweight format](https://scala-cli.virtuslab.org/docs/cookbooks/scala-package) that contains only your bytecode.
+It's time to use scala-cli to [package](https://scala-cli.virtuslab.org/docs/cookbooks/package/scala-package/) our application.
+By default, scala-cli packages in a [lightweight format](https://scala-cli.virtuslab.org/docs/cookbooks/package/scala-package/) that contains only your bytecode.
 To run the application, the `java` command needs to be available, and access to the internet, if dependencies need to be downloaded.
 Adding `//> using packaging.output "sudokuSolver"` to `project.scala` will let us control the filename of the produced executable file.

 ```shell
 $ scala-cli package .